Causes of SI joint dysfunction

 - Injury from misstep or fall

-- Uneven length in legs
+- Uneven length of legs

-The cause of your SI joint pain can be determined by undergoing an MRI test or CT scan to allow the physician or spine specialist to get a closer look at the anatomy of your spine.
+The cause of your SI joint pain can be determined by undergoing an MRI test or CT scan to allow the doctor or spine specialist to get a closer look at the anatomy of your spine.
 This precise imaging will help the medical expert distinguish any deterioration or abnormalities in your spine that could be compressing a nerve root near the SI joint and causing you chronic pain.
-Once the cause of your pain is determined, you and your physician can work together to find a treatment option that best fits your needs.
+Once the cause of your pain is determined, you and your doctor can work together to find a treatment option that best fits your needs.

 For more information about the treatment options available to you or to determine if you are a candidate for our safer and effective alternative to traditional open back surgery,^ please reach out to Laser Spine Institute and ask about our minimally invasive procedures.
 Since 2005, we’ve helped more than 75,000 patients find relief from chronic neck and back pain and we are confident that our minimally invasive procedures can help treat your SI joint dysfunction.